A county woman wanted for allegedly aiding an escaped inmate was taken into custody Monday following a police pursuit.

-When Bruyere arrived at the Beaufort area business, officers converged on her vehicle in an attempt to block her in.
-Bruyere fled the scene in the vehicle, traveling at a high speed southbound on Highway 185 toward Sullivan, authorities said.
+When Bruyere arrived at the Beaufort area business, officers converged on her vehicle in the attempt to block her in.
+Bruyere fled the scene in the vehicle traveling at a high speed southbound on Highway 185 toward Sullivan, authorities said.

-Sullivan police deployed spike strips at two locations, ultimately disabling Bruyere’s vehicle.
+Sullivan Police Department deployed spike strips at two locations, ultimately disabling Bruyere’s vehicle.
 Once the vehicle stopped, Bruyere was taken into custody.

-A passenger in the vehicle also was detained, but released at the scene, according to the sheriff’s department.
+A passenger in the vehicle also was detained, but released at the scene, according to the sheriff’s departmnet.